AzizMez/R-Data_Wrangling_Grad/README.md

 **Author**
 Aziz Al Mezraani

+### Quick Overview of Repository
+This repo contains two homeworks and a final project for the Data Wrangling course using R. The focus was on cleaning, reshaping, and preparing messy datasets for analysis.

+The final report explores NBA play-by-play data to identify top alley-oop duos, long-distance shooters, and clutch performers.
+All tasks demonstrate practical data wrangling techniques for real-world data.

 ## Introduction

 Personally, I love sports and one of my favorite sports is basketball.
 When watching, playing, or even gaming basketball there are 5 main plays that get me excited.
 Poster dunks, chase down blocks, alley-oop dunks, ankle breakers, long distance three pointers, and game winners.
 Unfortunately with the data set I have I can only analyze 3 of these 6 highlight plays: alley-oop dunks, long distance threes, and game winners.